qingjiesjtu/SemSI/README.md

 # Benchmarking Semantic Sensitive Information in LLMs Outputs

 This is the project repository of our anonymous submission to EMNLP 2024.
-The public available leaderboard is here.
+The public available leaderboard, SemSI-Board, is [here](https://anonymous-submission-1024.github.io/llms-sementic-information.github.io/).

 ## Abstract
 Large language models (LLMs) have become a main source to output sensitive information which is harmful in various domains.